ashish-gehani/OCCAM/src/interpreter/README.md

 branching.
 If a branch depends on an unknown value the execution stops there.

-To deal with external calls, LLVM must be compiled with `--enable-libffi`.
+To deal with external calls, you need to install FFI library.
+In Ubuntu, type:

+     sudo apt-get install libffi-dev

+Note: the original LLVM Interpreter has some code that tries to find FFI in different locations (see `ExternalFunctions.cpp`).
+It's disabled because it has effect only if LLVM is compiled with `--enable-libffi`.

 ## Usage ##